Palace of the Porphyrogenitus, aka Tekfur Saray

 Below is a map of the palace, and surrounding structures.
 Click here to see a bigger image.

 During Ottoman times, the palace was used as used a menagerie by the Sultans.
-They had several around the city and one in Tukfur Saray housed two huge elephants, giraffes and other 'docile' creatures.
-One can see how the courtyard and ground floor could easily accomodate cages for animals as big as elephants and giraffes.
+They had several around the city and one in Tekfur Saray housed two huge elephants, giraffes and other 'docile' creatures.
+One can see how the courtyard and ground floor could easily accommodate cages for animals as big as elephants and giraffes.

 Here are two accounts from people who saw the Sultan's menagerie in the 16th century: